 - Commissioner Tian's letter to Mr. Kappos

 - Read the Department of Commerce's blog post, "U.S.-China Joint Commission on Commerce and Trade (JCCT) Concludes with Significant Agreements." (link is external) (link is external)

 - Request for Comments on Intellectual Property Enforcement in China, 76 FR 64075

-- Read the comments on the USPTO's Federal Register notice on IP Enforcement in China (link is external) (October 2011)
+- Read the comments on the USPTO's Federal Register notice on IP Enforcement in China (link is external) (link is external) (October 2011)

 HOTLINE: 1-866-999-HALT (1-866-999-4258)

 8:30 a.m. to 5 p.m.
 ET, Monday through Friday